SuperOfficeDocs/superoffice-docs/docs/en/online/system-requirements.md

 ### Attachments in Mailings and Request

-* Max size per mailing or request: 25 MB
+* Max size per mailing or per message in request: 25 MB

 This is both incoming and outgoing.
-For example, one request (ticket) cannot have 3 attachments where each attachment is 10 MB.
+For example, one message in a request (ticket) cannot have 3 attachments where each attachment is 10 MB.

 ## SuperOffice MailLink (Intel-based Windows only)